‘Young And The Restless’ Spoilers For March 13 To 17: Drunk Hookups And Stalkers

 The Young and the Restless spoilers for March 13 to 17 promise more deceit and suspicion in Genoa City.
-Scott is back, but he doesn’t feel too comfortable about it.
+Scott is back but he doesn’t feel too comfortable about it.
 Cane (Daniel Goddard) just got back from the Tokyo business and he might have gone overboard over their celebrations in closing the deal.
 Nick and Chelsea are getting even closer to each other and this will make Faith more uncomfortable about her current family situation.
 Next week’s episode of The Young and the Restless will be all about deceit and suspicions.

 What Happens In Tokyo

-From last week’s episode of The Young and the Restless, Cane did not have an easy time dealing in Tokyo, but they finally secured the deal.
-Given the circumstances, Victoria (Amelia Heinle) encouraged him and Juliet (Lau Allen) to have fun in Tokyo, and the two did just that.
+From last week’s episode of The Young and the Restless, Cane did not have an easy time dealing in Tokyo but they finally secured the deal.
+Given the circumstances, Victoria (Amelia Heinle) encouraged him and Juliet (Lau Allen) to have fun in Tokyo and the two did just that.
 Thanks to a lot of booze, Cane would be out of his wits.
-The Young and the Restless spoilers hint Juliet will help him get to his room to rest, but the preview hints the two would end up doing the opposite.
-Cane has a huge hangover and spoilers hint that when he opens his eyes the next day, he will find Juliet’s earrings.
-Cane seems to have no memory if anything happened or not although he suspects something did, and he feels bad about being unfaithful to Lily (Christel Khalil).
+The Young and the Restless spoilers hint Juliet will help him get to his room to rest but the preview hints the two would end up doing the opposite.
+Cane has a huge hangover and spoilers hint that when he opens his eyes the next day and he will find Juliet’s earrings.
+Cane seems to have no memory if anything happened or not although he suspects something did and he feels bad about being unfaithful to Lily (Christel Khalil).

 The Young and the Restless preview also shows Cane asking Juliet what happened.
 Juliet will just brush off his concerns telling him that what happened “stays in Tokyo.”
 Juliet will drop hints that she had a great time with Cane.
-Cane is already guilty about the Tokyo incident, and Lily will have her own suspicions.
-The Young and the Restless spoilers hint more turbulent moments for the couple, especially now.
-Cane did not even phone his wife, and Lily is aware the Tokyo deal has been wrapped up.
+Cane is already guilty about the Tokyo incident and Lily will have her own suspicions.
+The Young and the Restless spoilers hint more turbulent moments for the couple especially now.
+Cane did not even phone his wife and Lily is aware the Tokyo deal has been wrapped up.
 Lily needs to deal with a stalker and when Cane is not there for her, there would definitely be trouble in paradise.
 Once Lily gets wind of what really happened in Tokyo, it could be the end of the couple’s marriage.

 Lily’s Stalker